SURFnet/certificates-bcp/dialogue.md

 Just install a personal [certificate][x509] and click the lock on the message before you send it.

-> A personal certificate?
-What's that?
+> What lock?
+And what on earth is a personal certificate?

 It's a digital statement that you are the owner of a public key.